Classic Baba Ganoush recipe: a creamy and smoky eggplant dip!

 But seriously, who DIDN’T want to go treasure hunting in Egypt after watching that movie?
 Between The Mummy and Indiana Jones, there’s enough fantasy material to pique the interest of just about anyone.

 Okay, remember the melitzanosalata recipe I shared a few months back?
+You might be asking what is the difference between melizanosalata vs. baba ganoush.
 It’s pretty similar to that in terms of preparation, but with the addition of tahini and yogurt.

 Plus, I like it pureed until it’s silky smooth.